-- Go under Notre-Dame to visit the crypt – a lot of people think about visiting Notre-Dame, but not many people think of exploring under the cathedral.
+- Go under Notre Dame to visit the crypt – many people think about visiting Notre Dame, but not many people think of exploring under the cathedral.

 5- EAT DESSERTS

-Paris and France, in general, is very famous for its excellent food and especially its dessert therefore if the weather is making you feel down why not comfort yourself with some yummy food and a hot (or cold) beverage.
+Paris and France, in general, is very famous for their excellent food and especially its dessert if the weather makes you feel down, why not comfort yourself with some yummy food and a hot (or cold) beverage.

 Another famous spot for desserts you can check out is Angelina.